 Transitions Program

 The Transitions Program complements tenure-clock extension.
 Please see the Faculty Policies and Procedure handbook for WSU policies and programs that assist with work-life balance, including leave policies, eldercare, and childcare.
-Further information about childcare and eldercare options are discussed on the WSU Work/Life website.
+Further information about legal consultation, financial counseling services, and mental health resources are available at the Employee Assistance Program website.

 Dr. Joanna L. Kelley featured, photo by Kate Jennings Photography